 So, is volatility a good thing or a bad thing?
 It all depends on your goal.

-While a catalyst may impact a stock price regardless of whether the stock is typically highly volatile or not, a highly volatile stock is more likely to see a dramatic response to a catalyst, since there is already existing price uncertainty.
+While a catalyst may impact a stock price regardless of whether the stock is typically highly volatile or not, a highly volatile stock is more likely to see a dramatic response to a catalyst since there is already existing price uncertainty.

 What is alternative data?

-For instance, if we look at the number of Google searches for the term “facemasks” in the United States, we see a rapid and dramatic increase between the weeks of March 15th and April 4th, 2020, and then another bump again in July.
+For instance, if we look at the number of Google searches for the term “facemasks” in the United States, we see a rapid and dramatic increase between March 15th and April 4th, 2020, and then another bump again in July.
 This provides potential investment research on the acceptance of face masks and the social sentiment regarding the spread and response to a pandemic.

 We’ve looked at tools traders can use to help confirm stock catalysts, but how do traders go about finding stock catalysts?

-Anything theoretically can be a stock catalyst, which means there’s a lot of potential to final untapped opportunities (such as alternative data sources).
+Anything theoretically can be a stock catalyst, which means there’s a lot of potential for final untapped opportunities (such as alternative data sources).
 Still, it also means it can be hard to find the events that are stock catalysts.

-Furthermore, as previously mentioned, whether an event is a stock catalyst or not will depend on the context in which the event occurs and the company’s stability.
+Furthermore, as previously mentioned, whether an event is a stock catalyst will depend on the context in which the event occurs and the company’s stability.
 The same event may act as a catalyst for one company but not another.